A Multiscale Perspective on Maximum Marginal Likelihood Estimation

 and this $\tilde{\lambda}(\theta)$ should also satisfy that there exists $\zeta>0$ such that

 These are conditions on the averaged drift, and in particular include the invariant measure of our FrP \eqref{eqn:frozen}.
 We wish to provide assumptions directly on the function $U$.
 To this end, we follow the proof of \cite[Proposition 7.2]{crisan2022poisson}, with some simplifications due to our assumptions.
-To streamline notation, in the following we use $\rho_\theta(f) \coloneqq \int dx \, f(x,\theta) \rho_{\theta}(x)$, and drop the dependences on $x,\theta$.
-By using the representation formula (63) in \cite{crisan2022poisson} and \eqref{eqn:derGen} above,
+To streamline notation, in the following we use $\rho_\theta(f) \coloneqq \int dx \, f(x,\theta) \rho_{\theta}(x)$, and drop the dependencies on $x,\theta$.
+By \eqref{eqn:derGensimple} and the fact that in our case $a = -\nabla_x U$ we have